 The church, like the people who were its members, has proven too tough and adapted for survival.
 There have been many set-backs in the history of the City of Mercedes that caused the church to weather through it together.
 The Depression caused a great deal of hardship on the area.
 The church survived those hard years, but not without struggle.
 The school which was part of the original vision of the founders was forced to close for a number of years.
 Then due to declining enrollment the school closed in 1939 for a period of six years.
 It reopened in 1945 and became a landmark in the city educating children throughout the community until circumstances forced it to close again in 1990.

 Today, Immanual is growing once again.
 The prospects for the city and church look favorable.
 The school reopened in 1995 and enjoys growth and ministry to children in the area.
 The church is also experiencing new growth with the return of young families.
 The community and the church both see an optimistic future.
-New commerce and families create a possibility that the church will continue for centuries all in accordance to God's will.
+By God's gracious good will, His flock at Immanuel will continue to shine the light of Jesus Christ's love and salvation for all people.